Shopify/ejson/README.md

 ```

 The file must have a toplevel key named `_public_key`, which should be an X509
 certificate, in PEM format, for an RSA public key.
-This is what you copied to
+The file generated in step 1
-your pastebuffer in step 1 above.
-You can paste it into the file now.
+already has the `_public_key` in it.

 ```json
 {